Products

 Orius are very effective predators but they are sensitive to many pesticides.
 Harmful pesticides may be directly toxic or have sublethal effects.
 They can prevent Orius from establishing and/or reduce their efficacy.
 Some insecticides (e.g. synthetic pyrethroids, organophosphates and neonicotinoids) can have residual toxicity that affects Orius for months.

 If pesticides are required, always check for side-effects and select products that are least harmful to Orius and other key beneficials in your IPM program.
-Consult the Biobest side-effects manual online or via the app.
+As a guide, refer to the Biobest Side Effects App which provides information about the effects of pesticides on other Orius species.

 Additional information